landarskiy/tg-app-store/README.md

 # Telegram Mini App Demo

+[//]: # (IMAGE_HERE - хидер)

 This repository provides an example of developing a [mini-application](https://core.telegram.org/bots/webapps#initializing-mini-apps) called the "Mini App Store" for the Telegram platform.
-You can access a live test version of the application by following [this link](https://t.me/tg_app_store_bot).
+You can access a live test version of the application by following [this link](https://t.me/tg_app_store_bot/store).

 Key features: